henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 ### MacOS

 MacOS version `10.15` or later is required to run Simple Voice Chat on a Mac.
-We support both Intel and ARM based Macs.
+Both Intel and ARM based Macs are supported.

 ### Linux